Last Updated: 2022-03-25

 - Compression therapy

-- Surgical removal: high risk of recurrence, possibly combined with brachytherapy and compression
+- Surgical removal: high risk of recurrence, with brachytherapy if necessary

 - Addison T. On the Keloid of Alibert, and on True Keloid.
 Journal of the Royal Society of Medicine 1854;MCT-37:27-47.